North Carolina State Treasurer: Powers, duties, and structure

 The state treasurer is a constitutional officer.
 Article III, Section 7, of the Constitution of North Carolina stipulates the popular election of the treasurer every four years.
 The office holder is not subject to term limits.
 In the event of a vacancy in the office, the Governor of North Carolina has the authority to appoint a successor until a candidate is elected at the next general election for members of the General Assembly.
 They sit on the North Carolina Council of State and are ex officio chairman of the State Banking Commission, member of the State Board of Education, and member of the State Board of Community Colleges.
 They are sixth in line of succession to the governor.

 The treasurer leads the Department of State Treasurer, which has six divisions: Retirement Systems Division, State Health Plan Division, Investment Management Division, State and Local Government Finance Division, Financial Operations Division, and Unclaimed Property Division.
 The Local Government Commission is a subagency of the department and the treasurer serves ex officio as chairman of the body.
-The treasurer is the sole fiduciary of the governmental employee pension fund and manages the State Health Plan.
+The treasurer is an ex officio member of the board of directors of the North Carolina Investment Authority.
 As with all Council of State officers, the treasurer's salary is fixed by the General Assembly and cannot be reduced during their term of office.
 As of 2025, the treasurer's annual salary is $168,384.